Airport Briefing

 Parachute jumping activity

-It take place over the field from OCT to FEB.
+It takes place over the field from OCT to FEB.

 Paraglider activity